St. John's University Athletics

 - 5884

+Before coming to Queens, Irving spent two seasons on staff at Iona with Rick Pitino.
 Irving was elevated to the role of video coordinator for his second season with Iona after previously serving as the program’s graduate manager for the 2021-22 campaign.
-Irving contributed to Iona’s success during his two years in New Rochelle, as the Gaels captured a pair of Metro Atlantic Athletic Conference (MAAC) regular season titles (2021-22, 2022-23) and the MAAC Tournament Championship in 2023.
+Iona was tremendously successful during Irving's two years in New Rochelle, as the Gaels captured a pair of Metro Atlantic Athletic Conference (MAAC) regular season titles (2021-22, 2022-23) and the MAAC Tournament Championship in 2023.

 Prior to Iona, Irving worked in the NBA G-League, assisting basketball operations for the Texas Legends under head coach Bob MacKinnon.
 Irving also spent time working with NBA veterans, Eric Snow and former St. John’s standout Zendon Hamilton, and helped the franchise produce its winningest season in 2017-18.